-The Albanian Association of Geriatric and Geriatrics (AAGG) was established in 1991, which coincided with the change of the political and socioeconomic system in Albania from a communist regime into a market-oriented economy.
+The Albanian Association of Geriatrics and Gerontology (AAGG) was established in 1991, which coincided with the change of the political and socioeconomic system in Albania from a communist regime into a market-oriented economy.
 The mission of AAGG is to improve the health status and quality of life of elderly people in Albania through provision of health care services and social services in different settings and communities all over Albania.

 Socioeconomic conditions and health status of elderly people in Albania